 - Sierra foothills: Trails in Calaveras County are open to Calaveras County residents only.
 Open access includes Campo Seco Staging area, Cooks Mesa, Rich Gulch, and Middle Bar trailheads.
 EBMUD staff is onsite to verify proof of residency and possession of an EBMUD Trail Use Permit.

 - Pardee Recreation Area, Camanche North Shore Recreation Area, Camanche South Shore Recreation Area, Camanche Hills Hunting Preserve, and Mokelumne River Day Use Area remain closed.

 This situation is changing rapidly, so please check www.ebmud.com/recreation for the latest information.
 See below for more information on the trails:

 Help keep our crews healthy.
 Our employees are designated disaster service workers who staff our treatment plants, fix main breaks and keep pollution out of San Francisco Bay.
 If crews are in your neighborhood to repair a critical pipeline, we ask that you maintain proper social distance – at least six feet.

-To ensure the continuity at our water treatment plants, EBMUD is taking the following precautions: geographically isolating operations staff; restricting access to the treatment plants; increasing cleaning frequency; ensuring a consistent supply chain for chemicals; keeping operators in reserve; and soliciting qualified retirees for added backup.
+To ensure the continuity at our water treatment plants, EBMUD is taking the following precautions: geographically isolating operations staff; providing face masks and EBMUD-created hand sanitizer to essential workers, restricting access and increasing cleaning frequency at critical facilities; ensuring a consistent supply chain for chemicals; keeping operators in reserve; and soliciting qualified retirees for added backup.

 Flushing wipes and other paper products damages our system – and yours